Umajin/sample-native-library/README.md

 On Windows they will be placed in the root of the zip package alongside the main EXE.

-On Android (future release) the Android Library containing the Shared Objects will be added to your Android project as a dependency.
+On Android the Android Library (aar) will be built into your APK or AAB.

 ## Loading the library
 From Javascript, call `registerExternalFunction()` with the library name.
 Umajin will work out what to load.